Choose your language

 8. Click Save.
 The print queue is now ready to deploy.

-5. Deploy the new print queue
+4. Determine when the new print queue will be deployed

 Undeploy a Direct print queue